Nanjing: Capital of the Six Dynasties

-During the period of North–South division, Nanjing remained the capital of the Southern dynasties for more than two and a half centuries.
-During this time, Nanjing was the international hub of East Asia.
+Jiankang was the center of administration in the south for more than two and a half centuries, even as China entered the Northern and Southern dynasties period.
+After the Eastern Jin fell in 420, it continued to serve as the capital for the Southern dynasties of Liu Song, Southern Qi, Liang and Chen.
+During this time, Jiankang was the international hub of East Asia.
 Based on historical documents, the city had 280,000 registered households.
 Assuming an average Nanjing household consisted of about 5.1 people, the city had more than 1.4 million residents.
+The Hou Jing Disturbance of 548–552, however, ended with a major systematic massacre of the city's people.

-A number of sculptural ensembles of that era, erected at the tombs of royals and other dignitaries, have survived (in various degrees of preservation) in Nanjing's northeastern and eastern suburbs, primarily in Qixia and Jiangning District.
+A number of spirit ways of that era, erected at the tombs of royals and other dignitaries, have survived in various degrees of preservation in Nanjing's northeastern and eastern suburbs, primarily in Qixia and Jiangning District.
 Possibly the best preserved of them is the ensemble of the Tomb of Xiao Xiu (475–518), a brother of Emperor Wu of Liang.